-In our upcoming book ‘The AI Playbook’ we discuss in some detail the issue of bias in AI.
+In our book ‘The Artificial Intelligence Playbook’ we discuss in some detail the issue of bias in AI.
 For those that don’t know, AI bias is the phenomena of an AI system giving prejudiced results due to misassumptions in the process.
 It’s easy to label biases as mistakes, but frequently they are not, they are answers that we do not agree with.

 Mistakes can be easy to spot; for example, an AI system will decide that a purchase order is an invoice or visa versa.
 That a Spanish word is, in fact, French, etc. These are mistakes, something went wrong, and usually, are identified and fixed relatively quickly.
 Biases are something completely different; biases are opinions.